-This routine — a favorite of Jimmy Pena, MS, CSCS, Fitness Director for M&F — is sure to provide the jolt you need to get your growth back on track.
+This workout is sure to provide the jolt you need to get your growth back on track.
 With this assortment of strength-based exercises, your back is forced to remember what it was like to get sore.

-Giant sets — the execution of several exercises in successive fashion — are employed in this shock routine.
+The execution of several exercises in successive fashion are employed in this shock routine.
 Within each giant set, you should only rest as long as it takes to get set up for the next exercise.
 After each set, you can rest 2-3 minutes.
 After a 5-10-minute general warm-up, perform 2-3 light sets of deadlifts using just the bar.
 From there, you'll dive right into your heaviest giant set, aiming to complete six reps on each exercise.
 Each of your following sets, you can lower the weight, striving to complete 10, 12 and 15 reps.

 Have fun, and don't forget your straps!